kunstmusik/blue-manual/docs/users/reference/soundObjects/genericScore.md

 Contains a block of Csound score text.
 The objective time within the GenericScore starts at time 0, and notes within the genericScore are written relative to 0.
-The start time of the GenericScore object within the timeline will translate the score text\'s time, and the SoundObject\'s time behavior will determine how the notes are processed relative to the GenericScore\'s duration.
+The start time of the GenericScore object within the timeline will translate the score text's time, and the SoundObject's time behavior will determine how the notes are processed relative to the GenericScore's duration.
 For example, for the following
 score:

     i1 0 1 2 3 4 5